Pakistan's 'King of Chaos' Imran Khan Keeps Winning Even Behind Bars - ExBulletin

 The repression that followed was swift and brutal.

-Most of the senior PTI leaders were kidnapped and forced to part ways with Imran Khan – some condemned his policies, others left politics for life.
+Most of the senior PTI leaders were kidnapped and forced to part ways with Imran Khan – some condemned his policies, others quit politics for life.

 The establishment wanted to send a clear signal that Imran Khan and his party were finished.
 With Khan in prison, as the elections approached, the party was taken over by second-tier leaders and local loyalists who played a crucial role in organizing the campaign to victory for the defeated party.